opiproject/opi-prov-life/COORDINATION.md

 - <https://www.dmtf.org/dsp/DSP0218> DMTF DSP0218 PLDM for Redfish Device Enablement

 ### SPDM

-SPDM runs over MTCP/I2C, PCIe DOE, and potentually MTCP/USB.
+SPDM runs over MTCP/I2C, PCIe DOE, and potentially MTCP/USB.
 Not that some physical layers do not support Asyncronus Event Notifications (AEN).
 SPDM is initiated by the platform BMC to the xPU.

 The platform BMC can use SPDM to get a device certificate or alias certificate from an xPU and challenge that xPU to verify it has the associated private key.
 If the platform BMC supports mutual authentication, the xPU can get a device certificate for the platform BMC and challenge it.
 The use case for SPDM is not clear.
-It makes sense for the platform BMC to validate the xPU if the platform BMC is considered thw primary Root of Trust (ROT).
+It makes sense for the platform BMC to validate the xPU if the platform BMC is considered the primary Root of Trust (ROT).
 If the xPU is an independent or primary ROT it may not make sense to have the platform BMC validate it.
 Also note that verification of authenticity requires a trust store of CA certs to be kept on the device doing the verification.

 If mutual authentication is supported it may make sense to privilage some operations from platform BMC to XPU for example NMI, reset or graceful shutdown requests.